freealise/freealise/ar/README.md

 pixel emoji input from keyboard (7x7 - 12x12 with Shift / Caps / Num) ?
 display as inline pictogram in rtf / html, on sn with combining symbols
-use for image dithering / tabs (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
+use for image dithering / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)

 //remove gizmo, kbrd, bg filter from hf
 //use photo with flash for mask without shadow, photo with no flash for mask with shadow and scene